Devart’s Birthday Sale Is On — 20% Off All Products

 Please note that when selecting the Standard database creation method, you will have an opportunity to configure database options, including the advanced ones.

-Afterward, choose the MySQL engine and select the version below.
+Afterward, choose the MySQL engine and database version.

 Creating AWS MySQL